Majority is not Needed: A Counterstrategy to Selfish Mining: Introduction

 \section{Introduction}

-\begin{sloppypar} Bitcoin, a peer-to-peer electronic cash system, was designed in 2008 by Nakamoto~\cite{NakamotoBitcoin} to enable direct payment between semi-anonymous clients without a central financial institution.
-This is achieved by a distributed blockchain that relies on a community of \textit{miners}, which maintain the chain by providing proof-of-work (puzzle solving) to record transactions.
-Each miner has a limited amount of computational power, referred to as {\em mining power}.
-Miners are rewarded for mining a block by a small fee for each transaction in the block, and an amount of new bitcoins that did not exist before.
-To keep the later form of compensation in check, the bitcoin algorithm dynamically changes the difficulty of mining new blocks, thus making sure that the total profit generated is almost constant regardless of total relevant computing power.
+Bitcoin, a peer-to-peer electronic cash system, was designed to enable direct payment between semi-anonymous clients without a central financial institution~\cite{NakamotoBitcoin}.
+This is achieved by a distributed blockchain that relies on a community of \textit{miners}, who often form mining pools to combine their computational power and share rewards.
+These pools maintain the chain by providing proof-of-work (puzzle solving) to record transactions.
+A miner has a {\em mining power}, a limited amount of computational power.
+Miners are rewarded with transaction fees and newly minted bitcoins, with the bitcoin algorithm dynamically adjusting mining difficulty to stabilize the total profit, regardless of total computing power.

-Occasional simultaneous puzzle solving causes the chain to fork into branches, to which new blocks can be added.
-Shorter branches are pruned while the longest branch continues as the main chain.
-A new block is created on average every 10 minutes and the propagation speed is high, so forks are rarely created. \end{sloppypar}

-Miners' revenue is proportional to the fraction of blocks they contribute to the surviving (longest) chain, so the mining rate of blocks directly affects revenue.
-At first it was widely believed that a miner or a pool cannot increase their income by changing their mining strategy from honest mining.
-Eyal and Sirer \cite{main} disprove this statement and show how a pool of miners can increase their relative income by using a malicious strategy, referred to as \emph{Selfish Mining}.
+To maintain the blockchain's integrity, Bitcoin resolves occasional forks—caused by simultaneous puzzle-solving—by adopting the longest branch as the main chain while pruning others.
+Miners’ revenue depends on the fraction of blocks they contribute to the surviving chain, making mining efficiency crucial.
+Intuitively, miners seem incentivized to work solely on the longest branch to maximize their rewards.
+However, Eyal and Sirer \cite{main} disprove this notion, showing that a pool of miners can increase their relative income by adopting a malicious strategy known as \emph{Selfish Mining}, a strategy where the selfish miners artificially create forks to reduce the number of block accepted into the blockchain by the other miners.

-In this work we propose a new strategy, called the {\em piggyback strategy}, which takes advantage of deviant mining to collect rewards.
-We offer the following three concrete contributions.
+In this work we propose a new strategy, called the {\em piggyback strategy}, which takes advantage of a form of mining we denote as {\em deviant mining}.
+This strategy collects rewards by utilizing a side-effect of selfish mining to gain complete control over the blockchain.
+We offer the following three concrete contributions: \begin{itemize} \item The ``piggyback" strategy - a mining strategy to achieve 51\% capabilities with less then half of the computing power \item Determining the optimal wait times for piggybackers to reveal their branch \item Analyzing available responses to deviant mining pools \end{itemize}